Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: Matija Koštric and Jože Cigan; Recorded: 1961

-According to the earliest written records the song must have originated at least in the 18th cent., if not earlier and continues today to belong among the popular narrative songs still alive.
-It seems that soon after its origin it spread all over Slovenia and in the course of this the two names fell into disuse, since they have a somewhat strange effect suggesting an artificial source.
-This ballad story is taken from realistic life and does not tell anything exceptional.
-In the not-so-distant past many a student became a priest through the wish of his parents although he did not feel the real inclination for this profession.
-In the song the renouncing of love for the sake of priesthood is stressed to a tragic point and in some of the variants the text soon after the opening takes the stanzas (probably artificial, sentimental ones) of a song about the unexpected death of the sweetheart and about the boy’s grief over that.
-It is interesting to note that the specific way of the shaping of the text of folk songs has prevailed over reality and so in some variants the transsubstantion, for instance, is mentioned up to three of four times, although folk singers know that in the course of the mass it happens only twice.
-Something similar is with choosing of the girl’s clothes for going to the new mass, with the intensification of weakness to the very death, and generally with the use of stylistic patterns, irrespective of possible illogical combinations.
-In this variant the singers have added also the pattern of flowers growing out of the graves and then twining together-which points to the strength of love; and on the formal side there is an interesting case of the so-called itinerant verses.
-From the musical point of view the song is interesting because of its almost pure pentatonic, which is also otherwise fairly frequent in the songs from this region.
+According to the earliest written records, the song must have originated at least in the 18th century, if not earlier, and still belongs among narrative songs still popular today.
+It seems that soon after its origin it spread all over Slovenia, during which the two names fell into disuse, since they have a somewhat strange effect, which suggests an artificial source.
+This ballad is taken from real-life scenarios and does not tell anything exceptional.
+In the not-so-distant past many a student became a priest through the wish of his parents, although he did not feel the real inclination for this profession.
+In the song the renouncing of love for the sake of priesthood is stressed to a tragic point.
+In some variants the text takes the stanzas (probably artificial, sentimental ones) of a song about the unexpected death of the sweetheart and about the boy’s grief over it soon after the opening.
+It is interesting to note that a specific way of the shaping of the text of folk songs has prevailed over reality and so in some variants the transsubstantiation, for instance, is mentioned up to three of four times, although folk singers know that in the course of the mass it happens only twice.
+Something similar is with the choosing of the girl’s clothes for going to new mass, with the intensification of weakness to the very death, and generally with the use of stylistic patterns, irrespective of possible illogical combinations.
+In this variant the singers have also added the pattern of flowers growing out of the graves and then twining together, which points to the strength of love.
+On the formal side there is an interesting case of the so-called itinerant verses.
+From a musical point of view, the song is interesting because of its almost pure pentatonic nature, which is also otherwise fairly frequent in songs from this region.

 SLP IV, s.No.
 225/84